The worst thing I can be is the same as everybody else.

 Figure 9: Value Investing Can Underperform

-Clearly, being a value investor requires patience and faith that few investors possess.
+Clearly, being a value investor requires the patience and faith that few investors possess.
 In theory, value investing is easy–buy and hold cheap stocks for the long haul–in practice, true value investing IS ALMOST IMPOSSIBLE.

 Using Ken French’s data, we examined just how painful it was to be a value investor in the late ’90s.